-1 to the chairman so that, in his absence, they are able

-- 2 to explain matters to them? - 3 A. Mm. - 4 Q. He's not her consultant. - 5 A. No. - 6 - expect that because he's attended, usually, by a junior - 8 member of the paediatric team, they're keeping their - 9 consultant informed and, in due course, that interaction - 10 child's own consultant?
+- to the chairman so that, in his absence, they are able - to explain matters to them? - A. Mm. - 4 O. He's not her consultant. - O. Should he have been doing that or is he entitled to - expect that because he's attended, usually, by a junior - member of the paediatric team, they're keeping their - consultant informed and, in due course, that interaction - 10 or communication with the parents will be made by the - child's own consultant?
 11 - 12 A. Yes, I mean, it's quite difficult in this situation to - 13 know what was actually happening.
-I would expect to - 14 have the opportunity, as the consultant paediatric 15 neurologist, to want to talk with the consultant - 16 concerned.
-So thus, I would normally have done it by - 17 that route and we would have got over that problem.
-If - 18 that consultant, the general paediatric consultant, is - 19 not available and is just not available, then I think - 20 you have to give the thing to the registrars and say, - 21 "You'll have to deal with this in this way", and say - 22 that they've had warning of the problems, but I'm - hopeful that she will improve.
-23 - 24 Q. But if you have the opportunity, as he did, to speak to - 25 the mother, then irrespective of what you think the
+I would expect to - have the opportunity, as the consultant paediatric 14 15 neurologist, to want to talk with the consultant - 16 concerned.
+So thus, I would normally have done it by - that route and we would have got over that problem.
+If - that consultant, the general paediatric consultant, is 18 - 19 not available and is just not available, then I think - 20 you have to give the thing to the registrars and say, - 21 "You'll have to deal with this in this way", and say 22 that they've had warning of the problems, but I'm - hopeful that she will improve.
+23 - 24 Q. But if you have the opportunity, as he did, to speak to - the mother, then irrespective of what you think the 25